DileepJaligama/java-questions/README.md

 - When you're pasting the code into the xml file, make sure you replace angle brackets with their xml escaped versions.
 - i.e., every `<` should be replaced with `&lt;` and every `>` should be replaced with `&gt;` including the semi-colons.

+## Writing Your Tests

+- Please use TestNG to write your tests.
+- Make sure you add TestNG as a dependency to your `pom.xml` file.